 Large Land Birds, Pacific Northwest

-Walking out in the forests of the Pacific Northwest you get to see the Large Land Birds.
-The ravens, crows, quails, grouse and pheasants.
-These are the Large Land Birds that live on or visit our coast.
+Walking out in the forests of the Pacific Northwest, you might just get to see the large land birds.
+These are the ravens, crows, quails, grouse and pheasants.
+These are the large land birds that live on or visit our coast.